kubernetes-sigs/cluster-api/clusterctl/README.md

 ```shell
 clusterctl create cluster --provider [google/vsphere] -c cluster.yaml -m machines.yaml -p provider-components.yaml
 ```

+To choose a specific minikube driver, please use the `--vm-driver` command line parameter.
+For example to use the kvm2 driver with clusterctl you woud add `--vm-driver kvm2`

-Additional advanced flags can be found via help
+Additional advanced flags can be found via help.

 ```shell
 clusterctl create cluster --help